pbwebdev/minswap-course/Chapter 7 - Governance/Lesson 2 - Minswap Governance Proposals.md

 ---

-## Summary

 Creating a governance proposal on Minswap allows you to play an active role in the future of the protocol.

-By following the required steps—discussion on the forum, choosing your proposal type, and committing $MIN tokens—you help ensure that decision-making remains transparent, decentralised, and community-led.
+By following the required steps, participating in forum discussions, selecting your proposal type, and committing $MIN tokens, you help ensure that decision-making remains transparent, decentralised, and community-led.